 Fanhua Inc. (NASDAQ: FANH) is our shareholder and currently holds approximately 4.8% equity interest in our company.
 See "Corporate History and Structure".
 In addition, Mr. Hu Anlin, our executive director and chief financial officer, is an ex-employee of Fanhua Inc. from September 2013 to June 2018, and Mr. Hu Yinan, our director, is the founder and currently a director of Fanhua Inc. In September 2018, a class action lawsuit was filed against Fanhua Inc. and two of its executive officers, Mr. Wang Chunlin and Mr. Ge Peng, and is currently pending in the United States District Court for the Southern District of New York.
 The complaint alleged that Fanhua Inc. made material false or misleading statements and omissions regarding its business, operational and compliance policies in its annual report filed on Form 20-F for the year ended December 31, 2017 and in its current reports filed on Forms 6-K for the first and second quarters of 2018.
-Although none of our company, our directors or executive officers have been named as defendant in the complaint in the class action lawsuit to date, we cannot assure you that we or any of our directors or officers will not be involved in any investigations, proceedings or lawsuits in connection with this lawsuit in the future.
+Although none of our company, our directors or officers will not be involved in any investigations, proceedings or lawsuits in connection with this lawsuit in the future.
 If any of them does become subject to such investigations, proceedings or lawsuits, our reputation might be substantially damaged, and our business, financial condition and results of operations might be adversely affected.
 As a result of any of the foregoing, the price and trading volume of our ADSs may experience significant declines, and you may lose significant value of your investment in our company.